LafLaurine/imac2-projetTUT/README.md

   <!-- GETTING STARTED -->
   ## Getting Started

-  To get a local copy up and running, follow these steps.
+  To get a local copy running, follow these steps.

   ### Prerequisites